dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/general-troubleshooting-steps-for-decode-failure.md

 needAutoGenerateSidebar: false
 ---

-## What are the general troubleshooting steps if a barcode fails to decode with Dbr JS video stream?
+## What are the general troubleshooting steps if a video stream fails to decode with Dbr JS?

 [<< Back to FAQ index](index.md)